ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 # Ordering and configuring IBM Cloud Object Storage with Veeam
 {: #icos_ordering}

-For Veeam Availability Suite™ 9.5 Update 4 and later, Veeam® is compatible with {{site.data.keyword.cloud}} Object Storage.
-The ordering of {{site.data.keyword.cloud_notm}} Object Storage is not automated when you order Veeam, but it can be added after deployment.
+Veeam® is compatible with {{site.data.keyword.cloud}} Object Storage. {{site.data.keyword.cloud_notm}} Object Storage is not automatically ordered when you order Veeam, but you can add it after deployment.

 To order {{site.data.keyword.cloud_notm}} Object Storage, complete the following tasks in the specified order.